StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Preview

-You can use the CLI run a monitor and preview its output without persisting its results.
+You can use the CLI to run a monitor and preview its output without persisting its results.

 {% tabs %}[](http://not.a.link "StackState Self-Hosted only")
 {% tab title="CLI: sts" %}[](http://not.a.link "StackState Self-Hosted only")